![]() |

 Mysteries of Cudjo's Caverns

-On Memorial Day 2014 I finally got to visit Cudjo's Caverns, which is now known as Gap Cave (again).
+On Memorial Day 2014, I finally got to visit Cudjo's Caverns, which is now known as Gap Cave (again).
 Growing up I can remember our family driving by this tourist stop many times but we never did go in and take the tour.
-As I grew older, Cudjo's Caverns was shut down, the road going past it was closed off and later removed, this was done because the Cumberland Gap Tunnel was completed and you no longer had to drive over this dangerous, curvy road to visit Tennessee and Virginia.
+As I grew older, Cudjo's Caverns was shut down, and the road going past it was closed off and later removed, this was done because the Cumberland Gap Tunnel was completed and you no longer had to drive over this dangerous, curvy road to visit Tennessee and Virginia.
 Many lives have been lost crossing this mountain.

 Once we heard that the Caverns were back open and that the Cumberland Gap Park Rangers were giving guided tours, we decided to make reservations.